 Finally, formerly undisturbed land that had been near creeks and run-off areas has been developed extensively as the housing demand continued to grow.
 While early settlers could afford to pitch their cabin on high, well-drained soil, our newer houses have been placed near or right on top of natural drainage lines.
 And even though our new technologies and various means of dealing with run-off have improved on historical problem areas, these moisture-enabled areas can and do affect the security of our home foundations.

 The pages of this site are designed to give you more information about cracks, settlement, bowed walls, and shifting slabs.
-See the menu to the left or above for more information.
+See the menu in this section for more information.